 Running

-Running is obviously a large part of any HYROX.
-It probably plays an increased role in the doubles events as it takes up a greater percentage of total race time than the individual race (in general).
+Running is obviously a large part of any HYROX and it plays an increased role in the doubles events as it takes up a greater percentage of total race time than the individual race (in general).
 One thing to remember is you are only as fast as your slowest runner in the pairing.
 Therefore, it is the slowest runner who needs to work on their running the most.
 It may make more sense for the fastest runner in the pairing to spend more time on the functional exercise work instead.

 Of course, it’s not just “running” that you need to be good at in HYROX, but “compromised running”.
 It feels very different running on fresh legs than it does after a load of sandbag lunges, burpees and sled work.